Auckland, the Waikato and the Bay of Plenty are home to just under 50 per cent of all New Zealanders (as at the 2013 Census).

 Past proposals for improving passenger rail services have not provided sufficiently attractive travel times and frequencies to encourage use.

-This is because they have been based on the use of existing slow trains and on Britomart station's network capacity constraints.
+This is because they have been based on the use of slow trains, limited track upgrades and have not been able to reach Britomart Station because of its capacity constraints.

 For rail to be successful, it will require a substantial programme of investment that includes: